 Ewan and his family have lived in Milverton for over 20 years.
 His first career was as an officer in the Royal Navy, much of this time flying in the Fleet Air Arm.
 On retiring as a Commander after 27 years in the Navy, he qualified as a teacher and spent 15 years teaching geography and games at Brymore School, Cannington.
 He finally retired in 2011.

-He has been involved with a number of village activities and has been a governor of Milverton Primary School for 8 years (including 4 as Chairman) and he has been a volunteer driver for Wivey Link for just over a year.
+He has been involved with a number of village activities and has been a governor of Milverton Primary School for 8 years (including 4 as Chairman) and he is a volunteer driver for Wivey Link.
 Other interests include travel, walking, sport (particularly rugby), gardening and reading.